 APPLICATION & INTERFACE

 So we now test the speed of the chosen internet connection/sever.
 As with any available VPN, we will always see a decrease in speed as our data gets encrypted which will influence its final speed outcome.
 And it’s obvious that the best speed is delivered from nearest servers.
 The ‘ping’ time will show your initial distance from the nearest server.
 Anything below 10ms is good, and connected servers on the other side of the ocean will show a considerable higher ping-time and as a result slower speeds.
-Testing VeePN to numerous servers do show a constant change in data speed also due to your Mac’s Wi-Fi connection or even cable connection.
+Testing bVPN to numerous servers does show a constant change in data speed also due to your Mac’s Wi-Fi connection or even cable connection.
 It just varies somewhat at any new login to a server.
-This is not a VeePN problem but an overall issue with all VPN’s and servers.
+This is not a bVPN problem but an overall issue with all VPN’s and servers.